Frequently asked questions

 During the lockdown period, the therapy sessions will only be online or by telephone.

 How does the structure of having sessions work?

 Our first meeting will be an in depth initial assessment of your difficulties.
 The aim of this meeting is to gather information about your situation, the difficulties you experience, the way they have developed over time and your personal history and background.
 We will discuss which therapeutic option best meet your needs and agree on an initial therapy plan.
-For the most effective results, weekly sessions on the same day and same time are usually recommended as a start and we will discuss a day and time which suits you best.
+For the most effective results, weekly sessions are usually recommended as a start and we will discuss a day and time which suits you best.

 Is my treatment confidential?

 Your sessions are private and confidential and I strictly adhere to the ethical code of the British Psychological Society (www.bps.org).
 However, I may have to breach our confidentiality agreement if you were seen to pose an immediate threat of significant harm to yourself or somebody else or if I am required to disclose information by a court of Law.
 You may want some information to be shared with your GP or your psychiatrist (if you have one) but no information will be disclosed without your prior informed consent.
 I am registered with the Information Commissioner’s Office (ICO) and all recorded client information are held securely and kept confidential.
 I abide by the Code of Ethics and Conduct of the British Psychological Society and the Data Protection Act 1998.